Last updated on June 16th, 2026 at 06:15 pm

 Whether for those considering the ACCA route or simply wanting to understand how finance education meets the tides of technology, sustainability, and globalisation, this subject list is a signpost to both industry needs and personal career progression.
 And as the world keeps changing, so will the skills mapped out in the next iteration of the ACCA syllabus – making it one of the most flexible, future-proof qualifications in global finance.

-Imarticus Learning offers ACCA in collaboration with KPMG in India, leads the way to global career prospects.
+Imarticus Learning, ACCA Course, leads the way to global career prospects.
 Should you commit yourself to bettering your profession in finance and accountancy, acquiring mastery in ACCA’s list of subjects is your way forward to prosperity!